foreversunyao/foreversunyao.github.io/_posts/2019-12-24-code-basicalgorithm.md

 recursion -> O(depth of recursion)

 ## basic data structure
+array and linked list are physical structures; stack,queue,tree,graph are logical structures
 1. array
 - retrieve element by index in O(1) time
 - insert/delete need to move elements in O(n) time